How Much Is Blood Work for a Dog?

 If your pet has a health condition, this can be another factor in how often they need blood work.
 A newly diagnosed condition may require frequent blood work for a short time to ensure treatment is working.
 A chronic condition may require regular blood work to ensure proper maintenance of it.

-MetLife Pet Insurance provides coverage that can help with the costs of maintaining your dog’s health.
-Blood work for diagnostic purposes is typically covered under a dog insurance policy.
-And if you opt into our preventative care add-on plan, routine blood work during wellness checkups may be covered as well.3 Take a look at these pups who got their blood work covered.
+MetLife Pet Insurance provides coverage that can help you with the costs of maintaining your dog’s health.
+Diagnostic blood tests can be covered under a dog insurance policy when they’re related to accidents and illnesses.
+And if you opt into our Preventive Care add-on plan, routine blood work during wellness checkups is reimbursable up to your selected benefit limit.

 Keeping your pup healthy and vet visit costs lower can be easier with the help of MetLife Pet.
-Enroll in a customizable dog insurance policy and receive other benefits, like an easy-to-use mobile app with 24/7 vet chat, grief counseling5 for tough times, and the only family plan that can cover up to three pets with a shared deductible.6 Start by getting your free personalized quote today.
+Enroll in a customizable dog insurance policy and receive other benefits, like an easy-to-use mobile app with a 24/7 vet chat,5 grief counseling6 for tough times, and discounts that can reduce your premium.7 Start by getting your free personalized quote today.